WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <br/>
 <br/>

+### Step 4: Adding New Intents & Entities

-!!! note "Lessons Learnt"
+!!! note "Lab Objective"
     In this lab,
-    1. We successfully learned how to integrate the Webex AI Bot with the Flow Builder.
-    2. Additionally, you tested the integration by making a test call and verifying the bot's initial response, ensuring that it functions as expected.

-### Step 4: Adding New Intents & Entities
+    1. We will learn how to add new intents and entities to enhance the bot's ability to understand and respond to a wider range of user inputs.

+    2. We will test these updates in both preview mode and through a live call, confirming that the bot correctly identifies the new intents and entities and provides appropriate responses.

 - Navigate to the Training Tab from the left-hand panel and click on the "Create Intent" button located in the top right corner.